Darren Nicholson

 Healthcare:

 • Dallas County Hospital District, d/b/a Parkland Health & Hospital System, et al. v.
-Amneal Pharmaceuticals, et al.currently representing 26 Texas hospitals against the manufacturers, distributors, and retailers that caused the opioid epidemic.
+Amneal Pharmaceuticals, et al. – co-lead counsel for 26 Texas hospitals against the manufacturers, distributors, and retailers that caused the opioid epidemic.

 • San Miguel Hospital Corporation v.
-Johnson & Johnson, et al. – class counsel in class action brought by acute care hospitals against opioid manurfacturers, distributors, and retailers for violations of the federal Racketeer Influenced and Corrupt Oragnizations (RICO) Act.
+Johnson & Johnson, et al. – negotiated class settlements in excess of $1 billion on behalf of acute care hospitals for claims against opioid manufacturers and distributors.

 Aviation and Wrongful Death: